indigo423/opennms.org/user/pages/05.blog/2017-01-31-opennms-101/item.md

 * Module 4: Get [Notifications](https://youtu.be/atK-zYYEzd0?list=PLsXgBGH3nG7iZSlssmZB3xWsAJlst2j2z) for outages
 * Module 5: Generating [Alarms](https://youtu.be/06mLvyGQCkg?list=PLsXgBGH3nG7iZSlssmZB3xWsAJlst2j2z)

-In case you've never heard about OpenNMS and all above sounds interesting to you, watch the following introduction module.
+In case you've never heard about OpenNMS and the above sounds interesting to you, watch the following introduction module.

 [plugin:youtube](https://youtu.be/GJzmkshdjiI)